Your health is important to you but think about your habits. Many of us have habits that are, shall we say, less than good for us.

 #2: Make it a habit to…get off the sofa

 There’s nothing with sitting down on your sofa, especially after a hard day at work.
-But there is something wrong with sitting on the sofa if your bum is rooted there for the majority of your time.
+But there is something wrong with sitting on the sofa if your bum is rooted there for most of your time.
 You will fall victim to the health risks of a sedentary lifestyle if you rarely move from a seated position, and these risks include heart disease, obesity, and depression.

-So, take care of your mental health and your physical health, and do something that doesn’t require lots of sofa sitting.
-You could engage with one of your hobbies, for example, especially one that gets your body moving.
+So, take care of your mental health and physical health, and do something that doesn’t require lots of sofa sitting.
+You could engage with one of your hobbies, especially one that gets your body moving.
 Or you could go for a walk or a run, play games with the kids or your dog, or potter around in your garden.

-There are loads of things you can do with your time at home, so don’t fall prey to a life on the sofa, as you will eventually become one with it when you’re too unwell to live more actively.
+There are loads of things you can do with your time at home, so don’t fall prey to life on the sofa, as you will eventually become one with it when you’re too unwell to live more actively.

 #3: Make it a habit to…drink more water